t3imasd/t3aisat/documentation/app-store/deploy_ios.md

 It's time to add your IPA file to App Store Connect.
 There are a few different ways to do this, but the easiest is to use the Apple Transport macOS app.
 Drag and drop the IPA into the Transport app and wait for it to process.
 Once it's all ready, deliver it to App Store Connect.
 Over in App Store Connect, you can choose whether or not you want to deploy your app to the App Store or to TestFlight.
 TestFlight lets you push your apps to internal and external testers before making it available to a larger audience.
 Just create your groups of testers to get started.
 Keep in mind if you choose to invite external testers, your app is submitted to beta app review, which means that you may need to wait a few days before your app becomes available to testers.
 Testers can install the TestFlight app on their device and use it to install your app and share feedback.
 When you're ready to release your app to the world, complete all the required fields and click Add for Review.
 Apple will notify you when the review process is complete and your app is live in the App Store.

 And that's how you deploy your Flutter app in the App Store in seven steps.
 For more details on all the steps that we went through today and ways that you can automate the process, check out the step-by-step guide included in the video description.
-I'm Leigha.
-Thanks for watching, and I can't wait to see your Flutter app in the App Store.
+I'm Leigha Thanks for watching, and I can't wait to see your Flutter app in the App Store.

 ## Register your app on App Store Connect

-Manage your app's life cycle on
-[App Store Connect][appstoreconnect] (formerly iTunes Connect).
+Manage your app's life cycle on [App Store Connect](https://developer.apple.com/support/app-store-connect/) (formerly iTunes Connect).
 You define your app name and description, add screenshots, set pricing, and manage releases to the App Store and TestFlight.

 Registering your app involves two steps: registering a unique Bundle ID, and creating an application record on App Store Connect.

-For a detailed overview of App Store Connect, see the [App Store Connect][appstoreconnect_guide] guide.
+For a detailed overview of App Store Connect, see the [App Store Connect](https://developer.apple.com/support/app-store-connect/) guide.

 ### Register a Bundle ID

 Every iOS application is associated with a Bundle ID, a unique identifier registered with Apple.
 To register a Bundle ID for your app, follow these steps:

-1. Open the [App IDs][devportal_appids] page of your developer account.
+1. Open the [App IDs](https://developer.apple.com/account/ios/identifier/bundle) page of your developer account.
 1. Click **+** to create a new Bundle ID.
 1. Enter an app name, select **Explicit App ID**, and enter an ID.
 1. Select the services your app uses, then click **Continue**.
 1. On the next page, confirm the details and click **Register** to register your Bundle ID.

 ### Create an application record on App Store Connect

 Register your app on App Store Connect:

-1. Open [App Store Connect][appstoreconnect_login] in your browser.
+1. Open [App Store Connect](https://developer.apple.com/support/app-store-connect//) in your browser.
 1. On the App Store Connect landing page, click **My Apps**.
 1. Click **+** in the top-left corner of the My Apps page, then select **New App**.
 1. Fill in your app details in the form that appears.
 In the Platforms section, ensure that iOS is checked.
 Since Flutter does not currently support tvOS, leave that checkbox unchecked.
 Click **Create**.
 1. Navigate to the application details for your app and select **App Information** from the sidebar.
 1. In the General Information section, select the Bundle ID you registered in the preceding step.

-For a detailed overview, see
-[Add an app to your account][appstoreconnect_guide_register].
+For a detailed overview, see [Add an app to your account](https://help.apple.com/app-store-connect/#/dev2cd126805).

 ## Review Xcode project settings

 This step covers reviewing the most important settings in the Xcode workspace.
-For detailed procedures and descriptions, see
-[Prepare for app distribution][distributionguide_config].
+For detailed procedures and descriptions, see [Prepare for app distribution](https://help.apple.com/xcode/mac/current/#/dev91fe7130a).

 Navigate to your target's settings in Xcode:

 1. Open the default Xcode workspace in your project by running `open ios/Runner.xcworkspace` in a terminal window from your Flutter project directory.
 2. To view your app's settings, select the **Runner** target in the Xcode navigator.

 Verify the most important settings.